Should You Lease or Buy a Car?

 Before you buy your first car, it’s also a good idea to write down which questions you want to ask the seller before you strike a deal.
 Consider asking about things like how many people have owned the vehicle and whether it has service records.

 Prior to signing any financial documents and finalizing your purchase, you need to get your new vehicle insured.
-At this point in the process, you are not financially obligated to buy the car so it’s the perfect time to find out if the car insurance premium fits within your budget.
+At this point in the process, you are not financially obligated to buy the car, so it’s the perfect time to find out whether the car insurance premium fits within your budget.
 If the numbers don’t fall within your budget, don’t hesitate to continue car shopping.

 Getting your new-to-you car insured is easy.
 Simply call a local auto insurance agent and be ready to provide:

-Buying your first car is an exciting step — and a big first step in your financial life.
+Buying your first car is an exciting and big first step in your financial life.
 Learn more about getting your car insured with Nationwide today.